Fraserhoenes/Fyrlykt-MacOs/README.md

 An App to connect Loupedeck+ to Davinci Resolve

-This is a off-shoot of Fyrlykt, created to test a MacOs implementation of Fyrlykt.
+This is an off-shoot of Fyrlykt, created to test a MacOs implementation of Fyrlykt.

-Credit to Art Lasovsky for his original repo [ https://github.com/artlasovsky/fyrlykt ]
+All credit to Art Lasovsky for his original repo [ https://github.com/artlasovsky/fyrlykt ]